IRS Rules for Supplemental Wages Withholding

 - Add the bonus amount to the wages from the most recent pay period ($1000 + $1000 = $2000).

-- Determine the withholding amount on the combined amount (Let's say it's $150.)
+- Determine the withholding amount on the combined amount (Let's say it's $150, from the withholding tables.)

-- Subtract the amount withhheld from the most recent paycheck, ($70)
+- Subtract the amount withheld from the most recent paycheck, ($70)